-DIRECTORS The Directors of the Company at any time d ALF MOUFARRIGE AO uring or since the end of the financial year THE HON.
-MARK VAILE AO · are: WALLIS GRAHAM Managing Director Chair Independent Non-executive Director Independent Non-executive Director GAICD FAICD Appointed August 1999 Appointed June 2011 Appointed October 2017 Member of Audit and Risk Committee Member of Audit and Risk Committee Chief Executive Officer Member of Remuneration Committee Chair of Remuneration Committee Chair of Nomination Committee Member of Nomination Committee Alf is one of the global leaders in the serviced office industry, with over 40 years of experience.
+The Directors of the Company at any time during or since the end of the financial year are:

+ALF MOUFARRIGE AO THE HON.
+MARK VAILE AO WALLIS GRAHAM Managing Director Chair Independent Non-executive Director Independent Non-executive Director GAICD FAICD Appointed August 1999 Appointed June 2011 Appointed October 2017 Member of Audit and Risk Committee Member of Audit and Risk Committee Chief Executive Officer Member of Remuneration Committee Chair of Remuneration Committee Chair of Nomination Committee Member of Nomination Committee Alf is one of the global leaders in the serviced office industry, with over 40 years of experience.
 Alf is primarily responsible for Servcorp's expansion, profitability, cash generation and currency management.
 Directorships of listed entities in the last three years: Mark had a distinguished career as an Australian Federal Parliamentarian from 1993 to 2008.
 Ministerial Portfolios held by Mark during his five terms in Federal Parliament include Minister for Transport and Regional Development, Minister for Agriculture, Fisheries and Forestry, Minister for Trade, and Minister for Transport and Regional Services.
 Wallis has had over 20 years of experience in finance, including funds management, corporate finance, private equity, and investment banking.
-He responsibilities have spanned multiple industries, including business services and she has a strong understanding of emerging technologies and the digital landscape. • None.
+Her responsibilities have spanned multiple industries, including business services, and she has a strong understanding of emerging technologies and the digital landscape. • None.
 Mark also served as Deputy Prime Minister of Australia from July 2005 through to December 2007.
 He was instrumental in securing or initiating a range of free trade agreements between Australia and the United States, Singapore, Thailand, China, Malaysia and the ASEAN countries.
 Since leaving the Federal Parliament in July 2008, Mark has embarked on a career in the private sector utilising his extensive experience across a number of portfolio areas.
 His current Directorships include StamfordLand Limited and Chair of Whitehaven Coal Limited.
-Mark is Chair of the Australian American Leadership Dialogue, a Director/ Trustee of Hostplus Superfund Limited and is a member of Palisade Investment Partners Advisory Board.
-Directorships of listed entities in the last three years: Wallis has involvement with many community and charitable organisations.
-She is currently a Director of Wenone School Limited, the Garvan Research Foundation, the Sydney Youth Orchestras, the Wenona Foundation and the John Brown Cook Foundation.
-Directorships of listed entities in the last three years: None.
+Mark is Chair of the Australian American Leadership Dialogue, a Director/ Trustee of Hostplus Superfund Limited and is Chair of Palisade Investment Partners Advisory Board.
+Directorships of listed entities in the last three years: SmartTrans Holdings Limited (SMA) from April 2016 to June 2018 (Chair); StamfordLand Corporation Ltd (SLC - listed on SGX) since August 2009; Virgin Australia Holdings Limited (VAH) from September 2008 to December 2018; Whitehaven Coal Limited (WHC) since May 2012 (Chair).
+Wallis has involvement with many community and charitable organisations.
+She is currently a Director of Wenona School Limited, the Garvan Research Foundation, the Sydney Youth Orchestras, the Wenona Foundation and the John Brown Cook Foundation.
+Directorships of listed entities in the last three years: • None.